 The National Technical Honor Society currently serves approximately 100,000 active members and nearly a million members since its inception in 1984.
 Awarding over $1.7 million in scholarships to date, NTHS honors the achievements of top CTE students, provides scholarships to encourage the pursuit of higher education, and cultivates excellence in today’s highly competitive, skilled workforce.

 West Virginia EDGE initiative provides a forum for the secondary and postsecondary levels to re-define, align, and strengthen program offerings through seamless curricula.
-The West Virginia definition of a seamless curriculum is a continuum of competencies which provides the transition from one education level to another without unnecessary duplication.
+The West Virginia definition of a seamless curriculum is a continuum of competencies that provides the transition from one education level to another without unnecessary duplication.
 Student progression is based on the mastery of competencies to established standards.